Ritoban Mukherjee

 Guardrails are more important than ever

-If the research on AI scheming doesn't concern you, maybe this will.
+If the AI scheming doesn't worry you, maybe the human incompetence will.

 In August 2025, Reuters obtained a leaked 200-page internal Meta document titled 'GenAI: Content Risk Standards.'
 This document outlined what Meta considered acceptable behavior for its AI chatbots.
 It was approved by the company's legal, policy, and engineering staff — including its chief ethicist.
 And it permitted chatbots to "engage a child in conversations that are romantic or sensual."